Developmental Psychology (Interdisciplinary Studies) (MA)

 Developmental Psychology (30 credits)

 The module will explore contemporary theoretical approaches within developmental psychology.
 It will be covering biological, cognitive, social cognitive, neuro-cognitive, social and emotional areas development.
-The module will also be both research informed with a specific focus on the inter-relationships with classic and contemporary research paradigms within infancy and and childhood development and current theorising.
+The module will also be both research informed with a specific focus on the inter-relationships with classic and contemporary research paradigms within infancy and childhood development and current theorising.
 A range of research outcomes relating to deep critical awareness of current theoretical and methodological advances in developmental psychology and how these impact on current views of child development will be central to this module.

 For additional information about country specific entry requirements visit the your country pages.

-Tuition fees for Home/EU students for 2018/19 are:
+Tuition fees for Home/EU students for 2023/24 are £5,200

 We offer a number of scholarships and loans to help fund your postgraduate studies.
 Visit our scholarships pages for more details.